Chameleon-company/Evoleon/_Documentation/Getting Started.md

 touch .env
 ```

-This file needs to be added into the repository, a video on this can be found [here](https://www.youtube.com/watch?v=).
+This file needs to be added into the repository, a video on this can be found [here](https://youtu.be/WSJHG6NeovQ).

+If you need the enviromental file and are not apart of the Chameleon team, please contact the team through GitHub.

 ##### Content Authored by:
 *Mick Wiedermann*